-Austrian photographer Gregor Sailor finds fake towns around the world.
+Austrian photographer Gregor Sailer finds fake towns around the world.
 These are so-called “Potemkin villages” — any construction built solely to deceive others into thinking that a situation is better or different than it really is.
 His work is being featured at Rencontres d'Arles.

 Rencontres d'Arles is one of the biggest photography events in Europe, taking place in Arles in the south of France.
 Around 125,000 people visit the festival from July through September each year.